2023 Best Value Mental & Social Health Services Bachelor's Degree Schools in the New England Region

 RIC undergraduate students pay an average of $25,900 in tuition and fees each year.
 Mental Health Services majors at RIC take out an average of $27,906 in student loans while working on their Bachelor's Degree.

-The excellent bachelor’s degree programs at Keene State College helped the school earn the #5 place on this year’s ranking of the best value mental and social health services schools in the New England Region .
-Located in the distant town of Keene, Keene State is a public school with a small student population.
+A rank of #5 on this year’s list means Keene State College is a great value for mental and social health services students working on their bachelor’s degree.
+Located in the town of Keene, Keene State is a public school with a small student population.

 Keene State undergraduate students pay an average of $24,994 in tuition and fees each year.

-With a ranking of #7, Bay Path University did quite well on this year’s best value schools for mental and social health services students working on their bachelor’s degree.
-Located in the suburb of Longmeadow, Bay Path is a private not-for-profit college with a small student population.
+Bay Path University landed the #7 spot in the 2023 rankings for the best value bachelor’s degree mental and social health services programs.
+Located in the large suburb of Longmeadow, Bay Path is a private not-for-profit college with a small student population.

 Bay Path undergraduate students pay an average of $35,781 in tuition and fees each year.

-Explore the best mental and social health services colleges for a specific state in the New England region.
+Explore the best mental and social health services schools for a specific state in the New England region.

 More Mental & Social Health Services Rankings in the New England Region